Yes, this is Mark Stein, your undocumented anchorman sitting in.

 Talk about audacity.

-Right now, uh government runs a portion of health care, and every increasing portion of health care, it's actually just under 50 percent at the moment when you when you add up all the various elements of government health care.
+It's actually just under 50% at the moment when you add up all the various elements of government healthcare.

-But one thing you notice, if you look at Medicare and Medicaid, is that costs rise far, uh they're rising roughly 35% faster uh in govern in the government area of health care than in private health care.
+But one thing you notice if you look at Medicare and Medicaid is that costs rise far faster, they're rising roughly 35% faster in the government area of healthcare than in private healthcare.

 Now, why be surprised at that?

-The minute you the minute you uh uh introduce a government bureaucracy in anything, the costs are gonna bear no relation uh to the real costs or the real market value of that transaction.
+The minute you introduce a government bureaucracy in anything, the costs are going to bear no relation to the real costs or the real market value of that transaction.

-So if you have the government annex uh the entire operation of the American health care system, the costs are gonna be way out of control.
+So if you have the government annex the entire operation of the American healthcare system, the costs are going to be way out of control.

-Uh uh unlike most of the guest hosts on this show, and unlike the host, I believe, I don't believe Russia's ever had the misfortune uh to be treated at the Royal Victoria Hospital uh in uh Montreal or at the Queen Elizabeth Hospital in England.
+Unlike most of the guest hosts on this show, and unlike the host, I believe, I don't believe Russia's ever had the misfortune to be treated at the Royal Victoria Hospital in Montreal or at the Queen Elizabeth Hospital in England.

-And the one thing uh you learn about a socialized health care system very fast is that the only way of controlling costs is by restricting health care for you.
+And the one thing you learn about a socialized healthcare system very fast is that the only way of controlling costs is by restricting healthcare for you.

 You're the only variable in the system.

-Uh on Friday afternoon, uh the health system still has to pay the doctor and the nurse and the janitor.
+On Friday afternoon, the health system still has to pay the doctor and the nurse and the janitor.

-The only way of re uh of controlling costs is to restrict access to the system uh for you.
+The only way of controlling costs is to restrict access to the system for you.

-Now, if you don't mind that, if you don't mind a system uh in which you become the point at which costs are controlled, then fine, go along with government health care.
+Now, if you don't mind that, if you don't mind a system in which you become the point at which costs are controlled, then fine, go along with government healthcare.

-Uh what it means, what it means, the essence of a government system, uh, for people who who've never lived under it is waiting.
+What it means, what it means, the essence of a government system for people who've never lived under it is waiting, waiting, waiting, waiting.

 You wait for everything.

-Uh you wait years for uh operations that in America are routine.
+You wait years for operations that in America are routine.

 Routine operations, you wait for years.

-Uh there was a story in uh Le Jour Le Journal de Montréal uh last week that in the province of Quebec, uh people with severe incontinence, that's to say, people who get up to use the bathroom uh twelve tim a minimum of twelve times a night have to wait three years for a simple half-hour procedure.
+There was a story in Le Journal de Moriel last week that in the province of Quebec, people with severe incontinence, that's to say, people who get up to use the bathroom, a minimum of 12 times a night, have to wait three years for a simple half-hour procedure.

-The essence of a government system is that you wait and wait and wait, because you you, the patient, are the only point uh at which costs can be controlled.
+The essence of a government system is that you wait and wait and wait because you, you, the patient, are the only point at which costs can be controlled.

-Uh and one of the one of the great things about uh uh uh uh uh America is that it's health care is still a market here.
+And one of the great things about America is that healthcare is still a market here.

 Healthcare is still a market.

-If you want to be if you if you want to get if you want to get a procedure, you can get a procedure if you're prepared to write a check for it.
+If you want to get a procedure, you can get a procedure if you're prepared to write a check for it.

-Not everybody is uh has uh uh can write a check for it, not everybody has coverage.
+Not everybody can write a check for it.

-But the idea of sacrificing uh a system with which 77 percent of the American people, according to the New York Times are content uh in order to solve a problem that isn't there and that will only add more costs and more time uh and more pain, because that's what it boils down to.
+But the idea of sacrificing a system with which 77% of the American people, according to the New York Times, are content in order to solve a problem that isn't there and that will only add more costs and more time and more pain, because that's what it boils down to.

-If you're waiting for a hip replacement, if you're waiting three years with severe incontinence for a simple half-hour procedure, uh what that is is human pain.
+If you're waiting for a hip replacement, if you're waiting three years with severe incontinence for a simple half-hour procedure, what that is, is human pain.

-Uh so I think this is an interesting I think this is an interesting exercise in testing the l limits uh, as it were, of liberal guilt.
+So I think this is an interesting exercise in testing the limits, as it were, of liberal guilt.

-Uh, because as we know, uh I think liberals and and in fact a large number of the American people uh have b uh have decided that, okay, it's bad that there are uh whatever it is, 40, 45, 50, who knows what it's up to now.
+Because as we know, I think liberals and in fact a large number of the American people have decided that, okay, it's bad that there are whatever it is, 40, 45, 50, who knows what it's up to now, so many millions of unemployed, uninsured people.

-Surely uh Obama said, Look, we can insure all these people, you can keep your health care coverage, and we're going to control costs.
+You can keep your healthcare coverage, and we're going to control costs.

 That is not going to happen.